MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 If you want to create a custom list of guides for a specific user or set of users in Microsoft Dynamics 365 Guides, you can create a custom view.
 Operators access the view through a custom tab on HoloLens.
 This tab contains only the guides that are defined by the custom view.

-The following illustration shows an example of a custom tab that contains a custom list of guides.
+The following screenshot shows an example of a custom tab that contains a custom list of guides.

 ![Example of a custom view that appears on a HoloLens tab.](media/custom-tab.jpg "Example of a custom view that appears on a HoloLens tab")